cloudmesh/technologies/chapters/tech/daal-intel.md

 New text

-"The Intel® Data Analytics Acceleration Library (Intel® DAAL) helps speed big data analytics by providing highly optimized algorithmic building blocks for all data analysis stages (Pre-processing, Transformation, Analysis, Modeling, Validation, and Decision Making) for offline, streaming and distributed analytics usages.
-It’s designed for use with popular data platforms including Hadoop, Spark, R, and Matlab. for highly efficient data access" [@www-software-intel].
+The Intel® Data Analytics Acceleration Library (Intel® DAAL) helps speed big data analytics by providing highly optimized algorithmic building blocks for all data analysis stages (Pre-processing, Transformation, Analysis, Modeling, Validation, and Decision Making) for offline, streaming and distributed analytics usages.
+It’s designed for use with popular data platforms including Hadoop, Spark, R, and Matlab. for highly efficient data access [@www-software-intel].

 To make the library being widely used, Intel offer the different interfaces for different programming languages such as Python, Java and C++, which allows developers with different skill background have access to the new technology.